 Come to think of it, I find the idea of a Russian sex worker hacking out a living all by herself in an isolated spot in Sichuan Province, and maybe even enjoining her life, rather exotic and intriguing and not in the least “depressing.”
 Fearless women who are not afraid of men turn me on, as a matter of fact.
 I would have wanted to talk with her, just to see human creativity in action at the margins.
 Why not too our intrepid journalist?

 At another point, Hessler meets an enigmatic Chinese tour guide of Mongolian ethnicity in Inner Mongolia.
 She appears to have had a few drinks on the job and is tipsy enough to cut through the formalities and try to seduce him:

 On the bench she had edged closer, and now I could feel her leg against my thigh.

 “Actually,” she said, “I don’t like my boyfriend very much.”

 It seemed like a good time to change the subject, but I couldn’t think of anything to say.
 She studied my face closely, looking into my eyes, and finally she spoke.
 “Are you a spy?” she said.

 “No,” I said.
 “I’m a writer.
 I told you.
 I write articles and books.”

 She pressed closer. (p.
 88)

-The most intriguing and poignant encounter with the scary female Other occurs when the author gets lost on a country road in Hebei Province, until he is flagged down by an unaccompanied female looking for a ride:
+The most intriguing and poignant encounter with the scary Other occurs when the author gets lost on a country road in Hebei Province and is finally flagged down by an unaccompanied female looking for a ride: